pregHosh/guide4compchem-MU/quantum_machine_learning/README.md

 1. Check out Coursera (particularly, Andrew Ng), Youtube, and so on yourselves.
 2. Very comprehensive ML (no need to learn all, just pick what you need in your project) [here](https://github.com/ujjwalkarn/Machine-Learning-Tutorials)
-3. By P'Rangsiman (or Dr.Rangsiman already), in Thai, very detailed also, focus more on quantum chem [here](https://rangsimanketkaew.github.io/ml-qm-book?fbclid=IwAR0seoGzS3hDWuF0SzzQ1q-Zcqu1VIJFb4MEVwE-nlWbPQjgiF1e2Y0fYmk)
+3. By P'Rangsiman (or Dr.Rangsiman already), in Thai, very detailed also [here](https://rangsimanketkaew.github.io/ml-qm-book?fbclid=IwAR0seoGzS3hDWuF0SzzQ1q-Zcqu1VIJFb4MEVwE-nlWbPQjgiF1e2Y0fYmk)
 4. Deep learning [here](https://uvadlc-notebooks.readthedocs.io/)

 ### QML